Reporting like-kind exchanges IRC section 1031

 Filing requirements

-If you fail to file the FTB 3840 or a tax return, we may issue a Notice of Proposed Assessment to adjust your income for the previously deferred gains plus any applicable penalties and interest.
+If you do not file the FTB 3840 and a tax return, we may issue a Notice of Proposed Assessment to adjust your income for the previously deferred gains plus any applicable penalties and interest.

 How to file